se-for-sci/se-for-sci.github.io/content/week6/git.md

   - Allows group work on the same files...
   - Single point of failure --- there is only a single "real" repository
   - Backing up is a separate process
-  - File locks --- create "race conditions" for commiting changes to that "real" repository
+  - File locks --- create "race conditions" for committing changes to that "real" repository
   - What if you lose internet?
   - Branching is cumbersome, so people don't do it (and have trouble reconciling disparate histories when they do)